top of page

 If you’re a serious businessperson you can’t wiggle out of this one, especially if you’re seeking funding.

-Of course there are tools like Business Model Canvas and Lean Canvas.
+There are tools like Business Model Canvas and Lean Canvas.
 They are great for efficiently sifting through and evaluating new concepts and business models, and you should use them.
 But they are not substitutes for a full business plan.
 You can’t submit a canvas to an investor and expect them to fork over financing.

 The value isn’t the document itself, it’s the process it forces you through.
 It makes you dissect and account for all the interrelated aspects of operating a business.

 I’ve done a lot of them and it’s never easy.
-Your plan doesn’t have to be elaborate, but sit down and do it.
+Your plan doesn’t have to be elaborate.
+But sit down and do it.
 And stop whining.

 Tip #3: Your business better be something you care about